verticonaut/code-box/README.md

 The include will create the following method in Person:

-  `#nationality` Will return the nationality looked up through I18n on key: `activerecord.values.person.nationality_code.de: Germany`, where de would 'de' the nationality code (Note: The 'activerecord' keyelement is named to accroding AR localization).
+  `#nationality` Will return the nationality text for the value stored in `nationality_code`.
+For the code 'SUI' the I18n key would look like: `model.values.person.nationality_code.SUI` (Note: The key is build like the stndard I18n keys for activerecord classes or attribute - except for the name element 'model' instead 'activerecord').